64bleat/TetraGen-Unity/README.md

   * Signed-distance field shape blend modes

 ## How it Works
-* **TetraGenMaster** is paired with a TetraGenChunk to convert sets of shapes into meshes.
+* **TetraGenMaster** are Components paired with a TetraGenChunk to convert sets of shapes into meshes.
 Its job is to determine which chunks need to be generated.
 The meshes can be generated and exported, or left as-is while letting TetraGenMaster run uninterrupted.
-* **TetraGenChunk** Everything needed to generate a mesh is contained in this Component.
+* **TetraGenChunk** are Compnents that contain verything needed to generate a mesh.
-It runs independently from TetraGenMaster and can be controlled by custom scripts.
+It can be operated independently from TetraGenMaster and can be controlled by custom scripts.
 * **TetraGenShapes** are Components that store signed-distance field shape information.
 The Transform's position, rotation, and scale are incorporated into the shape by passing its *world2local* and *local2world* matrices to the compute shader along with the rest of the information.
   * TetraGenMasters are given a transform containing a number of these in its children and are added in the order they appear in the GameObject heirarchy.
   * TetraGenChunk is fed a list of these to generate the mesh.
-  * Example: Attach TetraGenShapes to rigidbodies and pass them to a realtime TetraGenMaster for making fun moving shapes!
-* **TGKernels** are used to point to kernels in compute shaders used for the four aspects of the generation.
+* **TGKernels** are ScriptableObjects used to reference kernels in compute shaders used for the four aspects of the generation.
+  * **TGMeshKernel** references marching cube algorithms
+  * **TGPositionKernel** references signed-distance field lattice algorithms
+  * **TGShapeKernel** references signed-distance field algorithms
+  * **TGBlendKernel** references signed-distance field shape blending algorithms

-## How the realtime TetraGenChunk generation procedure works
+## The real-time generation procedure at a glance
 ```csharp
 Pseudocode: